-When a player is over-ruled by an official, he/she automatically loses that point.
-After two over-rules by an official during a match, the player will be subject to the point penalty system for any further over-rules.
+When a player is overruled by an official, they automatically lose that point.
+After two overrules by an official during a match, the player will be subject to the point penalty system for any further over-rules.

 Either school may hire an NJSIAA certified roving official through the NJSIAA assignor, to deal with on court situations.
 The school requesting an official will compensate the official and must notify the opposing team that an official will be used.